-(a) The employee will not suffer a reduction in wages or benefits as a result of being unable to return to his/her principal work location.

-(b) At Alaska Court System expense, as authorized by the Alaska Administrative Manual, the employee will be provided with room and board and necessary transportation, including additional parking expense.
+- (a) The employee will not suffer a reduction in wages or benefits as a result of being unable to return to his/her principal work location. - (b) At Alaska Court System expense, as authorized by the Alaska Administrative Manual, the employee will be provided with room and board and necessary transportation, including additional parking expense, at Alaska Court System expense as authorized by the Alaska Administrative Manual.

+Attachment to SCO 1356 (Legislative Style Version) Effective July 1, 1999 Page 10 of 11
-(c) At Alaska Court System expense, the employee will be reimbursed for up to fifteen (15) minutes of station-to-station phone calls to make logistical arrangements because of the stranding.

-(d) An employee is stranded if:

-(1) the employee traveled to the court location via commercial carrier, and the employee cannot return as scheduled because no commercial carrier is available for the return trip, or

-(2) the employee traveled to the court location via private vehicle, and road routes for the return trip are closed or subject to a law enforcement advisory cautioning against any non-emergency travel.
+- (c) At Alaska Court System expense, the employee will be allowed-reimbursed for up to fifteen (15) minutes of station-to-station phone calls to make logistical arrangements because of the stranding. - (d) An employee is stranded if: - (1) the employee traveled to the court location via commercial carrier, and the employee cannot return as scheduled because no commercial carrier is available for the return trip, or - (2) the employee traveled to the court location via private vehicle, and road routes for the return trip are closed or subject to a law enforcement advisory cautioning against any non-emergency travel.

-C6.08 Frequency of Payday:
+C6.09 Frequency of Payday: C6.08 Frequency of Payday: